-krystalgiex asked: Hey Teresa, I'm a huge fan; I was wondering what your sacred geometry tattoos (?
+krystalgiex said: Hey Teresa, I'm a huge fan; I was wondering what your sacred geometry tattoos (?
 I assume that's what they are!) mean; The 4 going down your side, and what they represent in the assumed sacred geometry aspect!; Also if you want to talk about what the rest of your tattoos represent to you that would be awesome, but the 4 on your side are what I want to know more about; thank you very much!
 Krysta

 You are very correct in your assumption!
 I am interested in all kinds of symbols with multiple or deep meanings, especially ones with occult or esoteric knowledge behind them.

 The very first symbol is a Sri Yantra.
 It’s a form of mandala that induces deeper meditation, and can be held in the mind’s eye or simply stared/gazed at.
 I find its geometry simple and harmonious as well as slightly representative of the Tree of Life mandala.
 Also, and this is the most exciting magickal aspect, when the sound Ohm is vibrated, especially with such experiments as sand spread onto a surface which reacts to sound waves, the Sri Yantra is the pattern that forms.

 The second symbol is a fancy pentagram, right-side-up, symbolizing the number 5.
 5 is the number of man, who embodies the 4 elements and spirit.
 Five fingers on each hand, five toes, and five normative senses.
 Even the symbol of the five-pointed star looks like a human standing with arms and legs outstretched.
 The pentagram also represents the sacred feminine and goddess as well as beauty and perfection, as the ratio of line segments all equal PHI (1.618).
 And in pagan rituals, the pentagram is a symbol for protection.